ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/event-driven2.md

 ## Build and run the complete project

-We are now ready to test our application.
+You are now ready to test the application.
 Build the project with:
 ```command
 armclang -c -g --target=aarch64-arm-none-eabi startup.s
 armclang -c -g --target=aarch64-arm-none-eabi uart.c